ponkis/dance/README.md

 ### 📝 To-Do List
 - 🔄 Add more music tracks lol.
 - 🎶 Support for more audio formats?
-Maybe
+Maybe.
-- 🕹️ A CLOSE BUTTON LMAO
+- 🕹️ A CLOSE BUTTON LMAO.

 ---

 ### 🤝 Contributions
 Feel free to fork this repository, open issues, or submit pull requests!

----